 What to Do After a Blowout

-Your car has come safely to a stop on the side of the road…now what?
+Your car has come safely to a stop on the side of the road.
+So now what?
 Breathe.
 Take in a deep breath and continue to stay calm.
-Your calmness has a tremendous benefit not only for you but for any passengers in the car as well.
+Your calmness has a tremendous benefit not only for you but for any passengers in the car.

 Now that you’ve taken a deep breath, it’s time to evaluate your surroundings.
-Do not exit your vehicle until you’re sure you are safe to do so.
-If it’s not safe because there isn’t enough shoulder or distance between you and the continuing traffic, stay in your vehicle with your seatbelt on.
-If you can safely exit, do so and move a safe distance away from your vehicle.
+Wait to exit your vehicle until you’re sure you are safe to do so.
+If it’s unsafe because there isn’t enough shoulder or distance between you and the continuing traffic, stay in your vehicle with your seatbelt on.
+If you can safely exit, do so and move a safe space away from your car.

 Call for assistance.
-Get a tow truck, roadside assistance, or a friend or family member to pick you up or assist in changing a tire.
+Get a tow truck, roadside assistance, or a friend or family member to pick you up or change a tire.

 Change the tire.
 If the surroundings are safe to change your flat tire and you feel confident, change the tire to your spare.
 Remember that a blown tire is likely hot, so give it a little time to cool down.
 Once you’ve put the spare on, drive slowly, continuing to use your hazard lights to indicate your intentionally slow rate of speed.
-Spares aren’t meant to be driven on for long distances or high speeds.
+Spare tires are only supposed to be driven short distances.
+And do not drive at high speeds.
 Use your spare to get to a shop and get a new tire right away.

 How to Avoid Blowouts in the Future

-Because there are several reasons within your control that can cause blowouts, there’s also really good news.
-This means there are several things you can do to avoid or minimize the chance of a blowout.
-Maintaining your car’s drivability is important.
+Because several reasons within your control can cause blowouts, there’s also good news.
+That means there are several things you can do to avoid or minimize the chance of a blowout.
+Maintaining your car’s drivability is essential.
 Take care of your car, and it’ll take care of you.

 - Don’t Drive on Worn Tires.
 While you’re checking the pressure, take a peek at the tread.
-If you’re not sure how much tread you have left, use the “penny test.”
-Put a penny with Lincoln’s head facing you upside down inside the tread.
-If Abe’s head is buried, you still have plenty of tread.
+If you’re unsure how much tread you have left, use the “penny test.”
+Put a penny with Lincoln’s head facing you upside down inside the tire’s tread.
+If Abe’s head is not visible, you still have plenty of tread.
 If you can see all of him, it is time to replace the tire.

 - Add Roadside Assistance.
-Consider proactively adding roadside assistance protection for added peace of mind in the event of a blowout.
+Consider proactively adding roadside assistance protection for peace of mind during a blowout.

 - Have the Spare Ready.
-There’s very little that’s more frustrating than a blown tire, only to find your spare tire is missing or flat.
-Make sure you know where your spare is supposed to be, that it’s actually there and in good, roadworthy condition.
+Very little is more frustrating than a blown tire, only to find your spare tire is missing or flat.
+Make sure you know where your spare is supposed to be and that it’s in a good, roadworthy condition.